Zenderg/hookah-db/.kilocode/rules/memory-bank/architecture.md

   - **Cross-field AND logic (2026-02-03):** For multi-word searches, each search word must match in at least one field (tobacco.name OR brand.name OR line.name)
   - Example: "кола darkside" finds "Cola" from "Darkside", "Кола" from "Darkside", etc.
   - Example: "vanilla sebero" finds vanilla tobacco from Sebero brand
+- Flavors filter: `flavors` parameter (array of strings) filters tobaccos by flavors using AND logic - tobacco must have ALL specified flavors
 - Country filter: Uses JOIN with brands table to filter by brand's country (tobacco table doesn't have country column)

 **GET /tobaccos/statuses**